It’s the final countdown.

 When we reached the end of the garden and trundled our way up to Quai Saint-Bernard, we again had a choice.
 We could heed the alluring call of the Jardin des Plantes (with the Paris Zoo and several museums) on our right or we could make for the Pont d’Austerlitz and cross it to reach the Quai de la Rapêe Métro for a ride back to the flat.
 The map below approximates our walk to that point in the day and

-Wrapping it up – the last supper and my flight home
+Wrapping it up – the last supper and my flight home.

 It wouldn’t have been a terribly long walk from the Quai de la Rapêe Métro to our flat (a bit over a kilometer as I look at it on Google Maps) but Pat and I were both tired and a short Métro ride was the best and most appealing solution.
 We relaxed for a few hours before setting off for dinner.

-Pat had to get up at a ridiculously early hour (I think 04:00) to meet her taxi to the airport so we decided have another early dinner.
+Pat had to get up at a ridiculously early hour (I think 04:00) to meet her taxi to the airport so we decided to have another early dinner.
 This meant finding a place that offered service continu and neither of us really wanted to return to La Favorite.
 Just a few hundred meters from our door we found the Caffe Boboli which describes itself as “a Marais Café with an Italian soul.”

 It was probably about 18:30 and at that early hour we were the only diners in the restaurant although someone came in for some take-away and another couple came in about halfway through our meal.
 I can’t put my finger on a reason but I thought the service was a bit indifferent.
-As for the meal – I had penne with tuna, capers and black olives – it was adequate and satisfying if not particularly transporting.
-Perhaps because it was governed by circumstances, it our last day hadn’t been the ideal ultimate culinary experience in Paris.
+As for the meal – I had penne with tuna, capers, and black olives – it was adequate and satisfying if not particularly transporting.
+Perhaps because it was governed by circumstances, our last day hadn’t been the ideal ultimate culinary experience in Paris.

 My flight left in the afternoon so by the time I awoke Tuesday morning, Patricia was long gone.
 I set out for the airport earlier than I needed but that turned out to be a fortunate choice because of delays I encountered at the airport.

 Like most airlines, Air France allows passengers one personal item and one carry on.
 However, unlike most airlines in my experience which have either a weight or size limit for each carry on, Air France’s limit applies to their combined weight.
-That limit is 12 kilograms so while my bag weighed in at 11.1 kilos, when I added my briefcase, the combined weight came to about 14 kilos and they required me to check my bag.
+That limit is 12 kilograms so while my bag weighed in at a tad over 11 kilos, when I added my briefcase, the combined weight came to about 14 kilos and they required me to check my bag.
 I wasn’t the only person caught in that little trap and the wait in line left me considerably less time to reach the gate than I’d expected.

 Of course, that concern became misplaced when the flight was delayed.
 Because my checked luggage effectively negates the time I save passing through Customs and Immigration with my Global Entry permit, I projected that the 45-minute delay meant I’d be riding through the middle of rush hour more than doubling the travel time from the airport to my house.
 On the other hand, at least I didn’t have to deal with another strike canceled flight.